nschlia/ffmpegfs/INSTALL.md

 Prerequisites
 -------------

-ffmpegfs uses FFMEG lib for decoding/encoding.
+ffmpegfs uses FFmpeg lib for decoding/encoding.
 It requires the following
 libraries:

 * gcc and g++ compilers